round/TypeSmart-beta/.github/ISSUE_TEMPLATE/bug.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A description of what the bug is and what website it happens on.

 **Expected behavior**
 A clear and concise description of what you expected to happen.